JesseCoretta/go-antlr4512/README.md

       - `ParseDITContentRule`
       - `ParseNameForm`
       - `ParseDITStructureRule`
+    - `Schema.UpdateMatchingRuleUses` method is extended for simple auto-generation of `matchingRuleUse` instances
   - Simple, easily understood type instances
     - Values are confined to primitive instances, easily read
     - No unnecessary pointers, no private fields